SEASSI Student Application Form

 If you applying for other funding for SEASSI (besides the aforementioned FLAS award), please indicate which tuition scholarship(s) you are applying for:*

 View our Financial Aid page here for more information on scholarships.
 Note: The SEASSI and SEALC Tuition scholarships are completed through this SEASSI student application form, with supporting materials: a maximum one-page statement of financial need and two letters of recommendation.
-(More information about these items on the application confirmation once you submit this form or on our application checklist webpage.
+(More information about these items on the application confirmation once you submit this form or on our application checklist webpage.)
+The deadline for these scholarship opportunities is February 28, 2025.

 Application Materials Checklist & Acknowledgements